Skver (Hasidic dynasty): Philosophy and lifestyle

 Skverer Hasidism stresses Torah study, prayer, and abstention from excessive earthly pleasures, in order to achieve purity of heart and mind.
 To that end, the village of New Square was established, where residents are sheltered from influences deemed decadent.

 A central part of the lifestyle is the attachment to the Rebbe.
 As with most Hasidic groups today, the Rebbe's position is generally attained through his lineage.
 However, to be accepted by the masses, the Rebbe is expected to display behaviors such as humility, love for fellow Jews, and general devotion to God's service.
 The rebbe, as tzadik, or righteous person, is seen as a conduit to God for the masses.

-Modes of dress for Skverer Hasidim are generally similar to those of other Hasidic groups, especially that of Vizhnitz, Belz, and Klausenberg.
-Weekday attire for men consists of long coats, called rekels, and velvet hats.
+Modes of dress for Skverer Hasidim are generally similar to those of other Hasidic groups, especially that of Vizhnitz, Belz, and Klausenburg.
+Weekday attire for men consists of long coats, called rekls, and velvet hats.
 On Shabbos (the Jewish Sabbath), Jewish holidays, and special occasions, the men wear long black coats made of silk (or imitation silk made from polyester), called bekishes.
 Today, married men also wear fur hats, called shtreimels, and knee-high leather boots known as shtievl.

 Married women usually wear a wig, often with an additional covering over it, such as a scarf or a hat, and wear modest clothing, with long, conservative skirts, long sleeves, fully covered necklines, and stockings.